How to Find Marijuana Stocks to Buy

 One of the biggest and most well known is of course Canopy Growth Corp.
 (Nasdaq: CGC).
 Now, Canopy isn’t the largest cannabis company north of the border.
 That honor goes to the company born from the merger between Aphria (Nasdaq: APHA) and Tilray (Nasdaq: TLRY).

 Mexico is poised to be the largest legal marijuana market in the world.
-This year, Mexico made it legal to produce cannabis for industrial, medical and recreational use.
+Last year, Mexico made it legal to produce cannabis for industrial, medical and recreational use.
 And Canopy has a important ally in Mexico.

 Unlike the competition, which will struggle to get a foot in the door in Mexico, Constellation Brands – which makes and distributes Corona beer – will know exactly how to navigate these uncharted waters.

 Canopy CEO David Klein was chief financial officer at Constellation Brands before coming to Canopy.
 And he brings with him a strong portfolio of business development and corporate strategy.
 He’s a strong leader more than prepared to steer this young venture into bigger and bigger markets while rewarding investors along the way.
-Again, these are valuable traits to look for when trying to pick out marijuana stocks to buy.

 The Bottom Line on Picking Marijuana Stocks to Buy